KAMALESH-BHANU/CODTECH-TASK1/README.md

 Security Improvement: Helps users create stronger passwords, thereby enhancing security.
 User Education: Educates users about the factors that contribute to password strength.
 Immediate Feedback: Provides instant feedback, enabling users to improve their passwords in real-time.

-Limitations

-Static Rules: The criteria for evaluating password strength are predefined and may not cover all aspects of password security.
-Lack of Contextual Analysis: The tool does not check against commonly used passwords or context-specific vulnerabilities (e.g., using personal information).

 Conclusion